Viewer Rating

 The film's core conflict revolves around martial arts, personal revenge, and clan disputes, resolved through individual action and skill, without explicit political messaging or alignment with specific ideological frameworks, resulting in a neutral rating.

-The movie features a cast predominantly of East Asian actors, consistent with its Hong Kong origin and genre, without engaging in explicit race or gender swaps of traditionally Western roles.
-Its narrative focuses on traditional themes typical of martial arts films, without critiquing traditional identities.
+The film features a cast consistent with its genre and regional origin, without explicit race or gender swaps of roles traditionally associated with Western demographics.
+Its narrative focuses on themes typical of martial arts cinema, without critiquing traditional identities or explicitly centering on DEI themes.

 The film includes a female ninja who is a proficient martial artist.
 She is depicted in multiple scenes successfully fighting and overcoming groups of male adversaries using her combat skills and melee weapons.